AndryRafam/neptunecrypt/README.md

 NeptuneCrypt is a lightweight CLI encryption software using XChaCha20Poly1305, SM4 as cipher for simple encryption and SHA256 as hash key derivation function.

-This V1 version encrypts files and folders using simple encryption only.
 The software was built with C++ (std=23) and CryptoPP: https://github.com/weidai11/cryptopp

 <h3 align="left"> About the cipher </h3>